 Tab Description Transactions tab Modify the transactions and the transaction mix for the test.
 For a custom test, add transactions.
-See Transactions Tab on page 108 for more information.
+See Transactions Tab on page 114 for more information.
 Options tab Enable scaling for the user scenario.
-See Options Tab (Capture/Replay) on page 114 for more information.
+See Options Tab (Capture/Replay) on page 120 for more information.
+Timing tab Start all users as quickly as possible-Starts all users immediately after a test begins.
+Start all users at even intervals for-Sets the amount of time in which to start all users at even intervals.
+The interval duration is equal to this value divided by the number of users.
+Start a new user every [n] seconds-Starts a new user, then waits the [n] number of seconds before starting the next user.
 Advanced tab Specify Repository options, error handling, and connect/disconnect options for the test.
-See Advanced Tab on page 113 for more information.
+See Advanced Tab on page 119 for more information.